 The Park and Ride System is very popular in Bath.
 It takes all the hassle out of trying to park in the city center and at a fraction of the cost, prices starting at £3 a day!
 We would recommend using the Odd Down Park and Ride as it is closer to Trowbridge.

 A scenic cycle route of 13.2 miles through a mixture of flat and hilly terrain will take you into the Bath city center via the Two Tunnels, a cycle route that gives you a view of Bath’s Georgian Crescents and countryside south of Bath.

 Bath is probably easier to enjoy via public transport and it’s certainly one of the travel solutions that we would recommend.

 The train takes you straight from the centre of Trowbridge to the centre of Bath in about 20 minutes.
-Asides from it being better for the environment, it also means that you don’t have to worry about trying to find a parking space and you save the cost of parking too.
+Aside from it being better for the environment, it also means that you don’t have to worry about trying to find a parking space and you also save the cost of parking.

 Bath is also easily accessible via bus and takes around an hour depending on which bus stop.
 Although it does take longer via bus, it’s also a great way to see the lovely towns and villages you will pass through to get to your destination.